 Are there different possible outcomes of the future?
 Or phrased more broadly: do ontological possibilities exist?
-I think this is a profound question, and much may depend upon our answer to it.
-For instance, if ‘ought’ truly implies ‘can’, and the only real ‘can’ there is is whatever in fact happens, it would seem to follow that the only thing that could ought happen is what in fact happens.
-That whatever happens is what ought to happen, if anything.
+I think this is a profound question, and one may think much depends on our answer to it.
+For instance, if ‘ought’ truly implies ‘can’, and the only real ‘can’ there is is whatever in fact happens, it would seem to follow that the only thing that could ‘ought to happen’ is what in fact happens.

-Ontological possibilities here stand in opposition to what we may call hypothetical possibilities.
-That is, we are clearly able to think in terms of different outcomes being possible, and to then plan and take action based on such thinking, but that does not imply that those outcomes were ever actual possibilities, as opposed to purely thought up ones that just serve as a thinking tool.
+Ontological possibilities here stand in opposition to what we may call hypothetical, or ex-ante possibilities.
+That is, we are clearly able to think in terms of different outcomes being possible, and to then plan and take action based on such thinking, but that does not imply that those outcomes were ever genuine possibilities in a deep ontological sense.

 Worth noting is it that there seems to be a contradiction between two widely shared views that pertain to the existence of ontological possibilities.
 For on the one hand we have what appears a widely accepted distinction between necessary and contingent truths, necessary truths being ones that must be true because negating them would imply a contradiction with reality (commonly cited examples are 2+2=4 and syllogisms), while a contingent truth is one that could have been false, as its negation (supposedly) does not imply a contradiction with reality (e.g. “Life evolved on Earth”, “Hillary Clinton lost the 2016 election”).

 Yet this does not seem consistent with another prevailing belief, namely that the entire world unfolds according to deterministic mathematical equations.
-If the latter is true, then any truth about the world would appear a necessary one, as its negation indeed would imply a contradiction with the fundamental equation(s) just as much as 2+2=5 does.
+If the latter is true, then any truth about the world would appear a necessary one, as its negation indeed would imply a contradiction with the fundamental equation(s) just as much as does 2+2=5.

 So what are we to make of this?
 What could possibly be true about ontological possibilities?